-- ✅ Very comfortable liner that forms to the contours of your feet from your toes to your calves.
+- A very comfortable liner that forms the contours of your feet from your toes to your calves.

 - 4 buckles with micro adjusters for a precise fit.

 - Replaceable toe and heel which extends the life of the boot shell.

 - Oversized Pivot means the boot delivers excellent precision and energy transfer which require less weight transfer for turning and carving.